dsc-courses/dsc80-2026-wi/syllabus.md

   course is meant to teach you.
 Be careful!

 If your assignment submission includes any content generated by an AI tool, it should be cited to acknowledge the source of the material.
-In each assignment, you will be provided with a space to explain and reflect on your use of GenAI tool(s).
+You can include citations as comments in your code.

 ---